It’s not an easy conversation, but death happens to us all.

 Frequently asked questions

-How much tax do you pay on a deceased estate?
+How do I register a deceased estate?

 What is the main difference between an Islamic will and a conventional will?